ARM-software/armnn/README.md

 ## Note
-1. The following tools have been removed in 21.05:
+1. The following tools were removed in 21.05 release:
     * TensorFlow Parser
     * Caffe Parser
     * Quantizer

 2. Ubuntu Linux 16.04 LTS is no longer supported from April 30, 2021.
    As a result Ubuntu 16.04 LTS will no longer receive security patches or other software updates.
-   Consequently Arm NN will from the 21.08 Release at the end of August 2021 no longer be officially supported on Ubuntu 16.04 LTS but will instead be supported on Ubuntu 18.04 LTS.
+   Consequently Arm NN, from the 21.08 Release at the end of August 2021, is no longer officially supported on Ubuntu 16.04 LTS but will instead be supported on Ubuntu 18.04 LTS.